1jour1vin

 About the estate:

-The leading producer of Chablis continues to deliver a faithful interpretation of the appellation, thanks to the precise and meticulous work of oenologist Vincent Bartement.
-As always, the wines are presented with a one-year delay, this year being 2016, a complicated vintage but one in which the Mont-de-Milieu fared very well.
-Other terroirs that usually perform well for the winery are tasting a little less good, so let's wait for the 2017s!
+Chablis’s leading producer consistently delivers a faithful interpretation of the appellation, thanks to the precise and meticulous work of winemaker Vincent Bartement.
+As always, the wines are released with a one-year delay; this year’s 2016 vintage was a challenging one, but the Mont-de-Milieu terroir fared very well.
+Other terroirs that the winery usually handles well taste a bit less impressive; let’s wait for the 2017s!

 Hachette Wine Guide